mikelgo/angular-kit/libs/stream/README.md

 - ✅ Optimized change detection in comparison to `async` pipe
 - ✅ Lazy by default
+- ✅ Render strategies to further push change detection optimization
-- ✅ Loading, error and complete states
+- ✅ Loading, error and complete state
-- ✅ Easy template customization via templates or components for e.g. spinners
+- ✅ Easy template customization via ng-templates or components for e.g. spinners
 - ✅ no third-party dependencies

 # Installation